ethaneldridge/swagger-service/README.md

 # swagger-service

-generated using Luminus version "2.9.10.74"
+Provides HTTP API for salvo: https://github.com/ethaneldridge/salvo This project was generated using Luminus version "2.9.10.74"

-FIXME

 ## Prerequisites